wakatime/legacy-python-cli/README.rst

 .. image:: https://coveralls.io/repos/wakatime/wakatime/badge.svg?branch=master&service=github
     :target: https://coveralls.io/github/wakatime/wakatime?branch=master

-Fully automatic time tracking for programmers.
+Command line interface to the `WakaTime <https://wakatime.com/>`_ used by all WakaTime `text editor plugins <https://wakatime.com/editors>`_.

-This is the common interface for the WakaTime api.
-You shouldn't need to directly use this package unless you are creating a new plugin or your text editor's plugin asks you to install the wakatime cli interface.
+Note: You shouldn't need to directly use this package unless you are `building your own plugin <https://wakatime.com/help/misc/creating-plugin>`_ or your text editor's plugin asks you to install the wakatime cli interface manually.

-Go to http://wakatime.com to install the plugin for your text editor.
+Go to http://wakatime.com/editors to install the plugin for your text editor or IDE.

 Usage
 -----

-Install the plugin for your IDE/editor at https://wakatime.com/plugins
+Install the plugin for your IDE/editor at https://wakatime.com/editors

 If you are building a plugin using the `WakaTime API <https://wakatime.com/developers/>`_ then follow the `Creating a Plugin <https://wakatime.com/help/misc/creating-plugin>`_